wp-plugins/somatic-framework/readme.txt

 deactivate and reactivate your theme/plugin that contains the function call, as term generation only happens upon activation...

 == Changelog ==

+= 1.7.2 =
+* FIX default behavior to not always show the toolbar on the front end [facepalm]
+* NEW users have toolbar off by default
+* NEW option to force toolbar to show for everyone, everywhere
+* NEW soma_option for setting the Login page logo
+* custom login logos should be transparent PNG of 320x70 exactly, with content aligned bottom center for best results
+* stopped hiding user profile fields

 = 1.7.1 =
 * fixed stripslashes problem with quotes in text fields